BelfrySCAD/BOSL2/tutorials/Attachments.md

 ## Anchor Directions and Anchor Arrows
+For the ant on the sphere it is obvious which direction is UP; that direction corresponds to the Z+ axis.
+The location of the X and Y axes is less clear and in fact it may be arbitrary.
 One way that is useful to show the position and orientation of an anchor point is by attaching an anchor arrow to that anchor.
-As noted before, the small red flag points in the direction that is zero spin for the anchor.
+As noted before, the small red flag points in the direction of the anchor's Y+ axis when the spin is zero.

 ```openscad-3D
 include <BOSL2/std.scad>